ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Reverse | flag indicating the order in which the rows will be read, by default the order is forward (ascending), but if the flag is set to `true`, the reading order will be reversed (descending).

 #### TablePointLookup
-Reading a table based on specific values of the primary key.
-Note that for this operation all components of the primary key should be specified, reading by key prefix is performed as a `TableRangeScan`.
+Reading a table by specific primary key values.
+Note that for this operation, all components of the primary key should be specified.
+Reading by a key prefix is performed as a `TableRangeScan` operation.

 Attribute | Description
 --- | ---